IIIIIIIIIIIIIIIIIIIlIIIIIIIIIIIIIIIIIII/DistanceCalculator/README.md

  ```
 http://localhost:8080/distance-calculator/api/city/
 ```
-2. Get method for get list of all cities in the Database with fields `id` and `name`
+2. Get method to have list of all cities in the Database with fields `id` and `name`
 ```
 http://localhost:8080/distance-calculator/api/add/
 ```